dh5harris/wdd130/hikinghelp/README.md

 # Person Site Project

-This project is for WDD-130 class at BYU-Idaho
+This project is the capstone project for WDD-130 class at BYU-Idaho

 Use this as a starting point for your Personal site.